Website Domain Migration: Step-by-Step Guide to Avoid SEO Loss + Checklist

 SEO case study

-We also recommend paying attention to the following parameters:
+We also recommend paying attention to the following parameters when migrating your website:

 • Domain history.
 It’s important to carefully check the domain’s background to understand what websites previously existed on it.
 The closer the previous content is to your current niche, the better.
 Be sure to avoid domains that were used for adult content or other black-hat niches.